cewlgruyere/ReCol/README.md

 > [!NOTE]
 > The original /balls collection command will not be available until you disable the package.

+> [!IMPORTANT]
+> It starts with the updated UI so before you freak tf out go to admin panel -> recol settings and toggle on 'Default UI'

 Installation:
 ```toml
 [[ballsdex.packages]]